scrying-circle/nofi/README.md

 The second revision of Nofi.
 This tool offers a fast and easy-to-use rendition and evaluation of Noita's spells.
-## IMPORTANT WINDOWS NOTE
-Currently, the clipboard mechanism does not work for windows.
-This will be fixed asap.

 ## How to open
 ### Basics